harshitkalraa/Forcasting_python_prophet/README.md

 # This is a project for forcasting data for next 6 months of 2024 using data from past 2 years (2022 & 2023).
-I have used facebook prophet to do forcasting.